-- 32. The decision of the IGC at its previous session requires an analysis of "gaps" in relation to "obligations, provisions and possibilities which already exist at the international level to provide protection for TCEs/EoFs." - 33.
+- 31. The decision of the IGC at its Twelfth Session requires an analysis of "gaps" in relation to "obligations, provisions and possibilities which already exist at the international level to provide protection for TCEs/EoFs." - 32.
 The use of the notion "gap" in the IGC's decision implies an unmet economic, cultural or social need.
 Identifying such economic, cultural or social needs and assessing whether or not they are "unmet" is an uncertain exercise as there is not yet agreement within the IGC on these issues.
-Identifying an unmet need as a "gap" and, above all, determining whether or not it should be filled, is a matter for decision by Member States. - 34.
-Proceeding pragmatically, however, in order to respond to the IGC's decision, identifying gaps could be undertaken with reference to: - (a) the forms of protection desired by States and communities (referred to above); and/or - (b) specific technical perceived shortcomings of the existing IP system in relation to TCEs.
-Previous completed questionnaires and in other documents and materials prepared for the IGC have cited and discussed these at length.12
+Identifying an unmet need as a "gap" and, above all, determining whether or not it should be filled, is a matter for decision by Member States. - 33.
+Proceeding pragmatically, however, in order to respond to the IGC's decision, identifying gaps could be undertaken with reference to:

-For example: WIPO/GRTKF/IC/1/5; WIPO/GRTKF/IC/3/11.; WIPO/GRTKF/IC/5/3; WIPO/GRTKF/IC/6/3.
+15 WIPO/GRTKF/IC/5/3 and WIPO/GRTKF/IC/6/3.